dbsqp/withings-influxdb2/README.md

 ## InfluxDBv2 Setup

-Setup InfluxDBv2, create bucket and create a totken with write permissions for said bucket.
+Setup InfluxDBv2, create bucket and create a token with write permissions for said bucket.

 ## Docker Setup
 ```